-The new bonds have been accepted into DTC's book-entry settlement system.
-The new bonds also have been accepted for clearance through the Euroclear and Clearstream clearance systems.
-The CUSIP number, ISIN number and Common Code for the new bonds offered pursuant to Rule 144A are the same as the initial bonds offered pursuant to Rule 144A and are as follows:
+The bonds have been accepted into DTC's book-entry settlement system.
+The bonds also have been accepted for clearance through the Euroclear and Clearstream clearance systems.
+The relevant trading information is set forth in the following table.

-Bonds Offered CUSIP ISIN Common

-Number Number Code

-Rule 144A 25714P AK4 US25714PAK49 050735036
+Bonds Offered CUSIP Number ISIN Number Common Code Rule 144A 25714P AK4 US25714PAK49 050735036 Regulation S P3579E AH0 USP3579EAH01 050735273